|1977 Gibson Les Paul '55

 I bought this guitar in 1979 from Keith's Music in Cookeville, Tennessee, and I have played it more than any instrument I've ever owned.
 This was my main guitar while playing in college, and it always sounded and played great.
 Over the years I've installed a Gibson double-cream "Dirty Fingers" pickup in the bridge position and a Dimarzio PAF in the neck position.
 About two years ago I rewired it with standard Les Paul components.

 This SG has thin nut/neck profile -- it is almost like a Telecaster.
 The fingerboard is standard rosewood with dot inlays.
 This guitar can really hammer my old 50-watt Marshall, and I have grown accustomed to it's great sound.
 I've done all sorts of mods to/abused this classic, but I've always enjoyed it immensely.
-Oh by the way -- the original P-90s are are stashed away, as is the goofy tremolo.
+Oh by the way -- the original P-90s are are stashed away.